Art-of-Coding/stream-utils/README.md

 ### Streams Reader

-This little piece of code may become the successor successor to [redis-streams-manager](https://github.com/MichielvdVelde/redis-streams-manager) and my favorite way to work with streams.
+This little piece of code may become the successor to [redis-streams-manager](https://github.com/MichielvdVelde/redis-streams-manager) and my favorite way to work with streams.

 The core of the reader is `xread` as an async iterator.
+The reader manages multiple streams automatically, starting and stopping consumption as required.
+You can use the same reader to consume multiple streams simultaneously.

+The reader makes use of the blocking version of `xread`, so it requires a dedicated Redis connection.

 ```typescript
 import IORedis from "ioredis";